envoyproxy/envoy-mobile/docs/root/development/performance/cpu_battery_impact.rst

 - :tree:`Android control app <8636711/examples/kotlin/control>`
 - :tree:`Android Envoy app <8636711/examples/kotlin/hello_world>`

-We're currently using ``HttpURLConnection`` to communicate and send requests to Envoy.
-Envoy in it's current state is run as a process listening to traffic sent over this connection.

 Getting the build:

 1. Build the library using ``bazel build android_dist --config=android --fat_apk_cpu=armeabi-v7a``